What is a gastric emptying study?

 What happens during a gastric emptying study?

-The technologist will add a small amount of the radiopharmaceutical to either scrambled eggs (if a solid study) or to formula/milk (if a liquid study).
-Your child's referring physician will determine if the study should be liquid or solid.
+- The technologist will add a small amount of the radiopharmaceutical to either scrambled eggs (if a solid study) or to formula/milk (if a liquid study).
+Please bring formula with you.

 Will my child feel anything during a gastric emptying study?